patronasxdxd/CTFS/docs/Carrot.md

 }
 ```

-The Pool address is set via the onlyOwner initPool() function on the token.
+The Pool address is set via the `onlyOwner initPool()` function on the token.

-to pass the `onlyOwner` check, we can gain acces of the contract by the following function.
+- To pass the `onlyOwner` check, we can gain acces of the contract by the following function:

 ```solidity